swapnilmore2503/CarND-MPC-Project/README.md

 * Setting timestep length and duration
 * Testing/tuning of above implementations on Udacity simulator

-### Results
-See video of the results from my implementation [here](MPC_vid.mov).
-The car is able to approach speeds of nearly 100 mph, with only a few hitches in its planned route (which it self-corrects for in the following timestep).

 ## Discussion/Reflection
 ### The Model
 My MPC model starts out by taking in certain information from the simulator: